code-warrior/preliminary-nime-syllabus/SYLLABUS.md

 # New Interfaces for Musical Expression (NIME): Creating and Composing Unique Interactive Performances

 ## Description
-This course will walk students through the process of creating a New Interface for Musical Expression, or NIME, and use it to compose and perform an original musical work.
-Students will learn skills in both technical and creative fields in order to effectively capture sensory data and transform it into sound.
-Various topics in electronic music composition will be covered to give students a wide range of possible directions in which to develop their NIMEs.
+This course will walk students through the process of creating a New Interface for Musical Expression, or <span class="small-caps"><abbr title="New Interface for Musical Expression">nime</abbr></span>, and use it to compose and perform an original musical work.
+Students will learn skills in both technical and creative fields in order to effectively capture sensory data and transform them into sound.
+Various topics in electronic music composition will be covered to give students a wide range of possible directions in which to develop their <span class="small-caps"><abbr title="New Interface for Musical Expression">nime</abbr></span>s.
 This includes computer programming for audio, sound design and effects processing, musical structure, fabrication, and electronic circuitry.
-The course will culminate with a final concert in which students will perform original works composed for their NIMEs.
+The course concludes with a concert in which students perform original compositions for their <span class="small-caps"><abbr title="New Interface for Musical Expression">nime</abbr></span>s.

-Can undergraduate classes run in one single session?

 ---